dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/howto.md

 1. Right-click the project in Package Explorer.
 1. Choose Import \| General \| File System, hit Next.
-1. Browse to the folder containing your .java file(s) and click the Select Folder button (or it may be labelled "Open" on a Mac) to select this folder.
+1. Browse to the folder containing your .java file(s) and click the Select Folder button (or it may be labeled "Open" on a Mac) to select this folder.
 1. Put checkmarks by every folder or file that you wish to import.
 1. Make sure the Into Folder setting is correct—usually this should be set to the `src` subdirectory of your project.
 1. Click Finish.